HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking LazyData ...
+*   checking installed package size ...
 NOTE
     ```
-      'LazyData' is specified without a 'data' directory
+      installed size is  5.3Mb
+      sub-directories of 1Mb or more:
+        doc    3.4Mb
+        help   1.2Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘future’
+      All declared Imports should be used.
     ```

 # phylolm